-Its subscription cost (starting at $3.99 per month) leaves a little to be desired, but it’s certainly not the worst — and the price could be well worth it for additional features and reliability.
+The lowest NordVPN price for a two-year Standard plan leaves a little to be desired, but it’s certainly not the worst — and the price could be well worth it for additional features and reliability.
 Keep reading our NordVPN review to see a complete breakdown of this VPN’s features, test results, pricing, and more.

 |Max # of connected devices||6|

 |No-logs policy||No logs|